Privacy Virtual Cards

 With Privacy, you get access to numerous features and card settings:

-How It Benefits You
+Feature How it works How It Benefits You

+Single-Use Card This virtual card becomes invalid shortly after the first transaction.
 Even if hackers manage to get hold of the virtual card number, they won’t be able to misuse it.
 This card type is an excellent choice when you’re buying from a merchant for the first time and are unsure of their credibility.

+Merchant-Locked Card This virtual card “locks” to the first merchant you use it at.
 If the card number becomes compromised, hackers won’t be able to use it anywhere else.
 This card is ideal for recurring payments, such as bills and subscriptions, and merchants you shop at frequently.

-Privacy will decline all charge attempts on the paused or closed card, preventing hidden fees and other unexpected charges from merchants.
+Card pausing/unpausing and closing You can pause, unpause, or close virtual cards without affecting your real debit card or bank account.
+Privacy will decline all charge attempts on the paused or closed card, helping you avoid hidden fees and other unexpected charges from merchants.
 You can use this feature to prevent a subscription service from charging you while you’re attempting to cancel.

-Limits help with money management and prevent merchants from charging you more than you’ve agreed to.
+Spending limits You can set spending limits on your cards.
+Limits help with money management and protect against merchants charging you more than you’ve agreed to.

 Privacy—Pricing Model